 J.B.
 Keane Room, Listowel's Writers Week 2013.
 (Photo: Ann McNamee).

 The strategic context for the Arts Council’s support of literature and all other artforms and areas of arts practice is set out in Making Great Art Work: Arts Council Strategy (2016 –2025) (PDF, 3.29 MB).
 It describes how we will lead the development of the arts in Ireland over the next decade.
 Our strategy has five priority areas: the artist; public engagement; investment strategy; spatial and demographic planning; and developing capacity.
+Current Literature Policy is aligned to the key objectives and desired outcomes of Making Great Art Work and can be viewed here: Literature Policy and Strategy 2018 (PDF, 0.59 MB).

 Literature is an integral part of people’s lives in Ireland: books, stories, language and reading are essential to our culture and society.
 Ireland’s strong international reputation for literature is enhanced by contemporary writers who enjoy critical acclaim, win prestigious literary awards and attract significant readerships around the world.
 And while digital technology will continue to change the way we engage with literature, the writer and reader will remain at the heart of this artform.